ietf/id-guidelines/README.md

 The first component identifies the I-D as a draft (as opposed to other docuemnt types, such as charters or reviews).

-[ ] Verify that the I-D name begins with 'draft-'
+- [ ] Verify that the I-D name begins with "draft-"

 The second component identifies the source of a draft.
 If an I-D  has been adopted into any stream other than the Independent Submission Stream,